RiceROV/ROV/README.md

 ## 🚀 Repository Purpose

-This repository is dedicated to housing both the control code for the ROV and its machine learning applications.
+This repository is dedicated to housing code for the ROV, specifically its Web Dashboard.

 ## 🎯 Objectives